gmosx/nitro-js/README.md

 $ cd examples/simple
 $ jackup

-The application will start listening at localhost:8080, so use your favourite browser (FireFox?) to verify that everything works correctly.
+The application will start listening at localhost:8080, so use your favourite browser to verify that everything works correctly.

 Directory structure